 Somuz Miah, has an extended-scope primary care practice in Birmingham and also is a consultant at the Warwick Biomechanix clinic.
 Somuz is a podiatrist independent prescriber and has substantial experience in various pharmaceutical therapies, by injection, topical or oral routes for a variety of podiatric pathologies.
-Somuz has recently taken on the role of acting Treasurer for the current IOCP executive board.
+Somuz has taken on the role of Treasurer for the current IOCP executive board.
 He is also a consultant fellow of the Institute.

 Martin Harvey, has an extended-scope podiatry practice in a multi-discipline NHS primary care healthcare centre in Tamworth, Staffordshire.
 Additionally at this location Martin provides a triage service for local physicians for suspect skin cancers, before decisions are taken as to appropriate secondary care referral pathways.
 Martin is a podiatrist independent prescriber and also teaches injection therapies for the lower limb to podiatrists, medical doctors and nurses, both in the UK and overseas.
 Martin also has admitting and out-patient consultant privileges at the Priory Hospital in Birmingham and the Edgbaston Hospital Birmingham.